EricFecteau/rust-data-analysis/src/3_transformation/4_pivots.md

 ## Setup

 Since the data has to be materialized (i.e. in-memory) to be pivoted, this section will first create some summary data to get a manageable `DataFrame`.
 To learn how to do summary statistics, see the [summary chapter](../4_stats/1_summary.md).
 For now, you can simply run the code below.
-You can run this section using `cargo run -r --example 3_4_1_pivot`.
+Run this code using `cargo run -r --example 3_4_1_pivot`.

 In this example, we connect to the Parquet file and summarize the income by region and age group.